Should Birthday Candles Be Banned in a Post-Pandemic World?

 Birthday Cake Sparklers

-So if it took a pandemic to get us to wash our hands more, shake them less, can we also stop blowing germs directly onto cakes?
-I think we can.
-Personally, I like my cake without a side of spit.
+So if it took a pandemic to get us washing our hands more and shaking them less… perhaps it’s also time to stop blowing germs onto cakes?
+Personally, I prefer my cake without a side of spit.

 Birthday Cakes for Order